 Rachel Taulelei is a prominent business leader and a strong advocate for the Maori economy, values-based business models and our food and beverage industry.

 After graduating from Victoria University of Wellington with a Bachelor of Laws, Rachel joined New Zealand Trade & Enterprise, eventually becoming New Zealand Trade Commissioner in Los Angeles.

 In 2006 she founded sustainable seafood company Yellow Brick Road Ltd, developing an innovative, provenance-based supply of fresh, responsibly caught premium seafood to hundreds of establishments across the country.
 Her commitment to kaitiakitanga has been evident throughout her career, from Yellow Brick Road, to her time as CEO of Maori-owned food and beverage company Kono, and now in her current role as co-founder of business design and brand strategy firm, Oho.

 She has established herself as a leader in business, with a particular expertise in primary industries and has spent 20 years promoting Aotearoa as a world-class producer of food and beverages.

-Rachel has received the Sir Peter Blake Leadership Award and is a Member of the New Zealand Order of Merit for services to food and hospitality.
-In 2018 was named Maori Woman Business Leader at the prestigious University of Auckland Aotearoa Maori Business Leaders Awards, 2019 the recipient a KEA World-class New Zealand award, and she presently sits on the Prime Minister’s Business Advisory Council.
+In 2012 Rachel received a Sir Peter Blake Leadership Award, in 2015 she was honoured as a Member of the New Zealand Order of Merit for services to the food and hospitality industry, and in 2017 was awarded a Prime Minister’s Business Scholarship.
+In 2018 Rachel was named Maori Woman Business Leader at the prestigious University of Auckland Aotearoa Maori Business Leaders Awards, and in 2019 was the recipient a KEA World-class New Zealand award.